ryhaberecht/FEV-KEGG/README.rst

   - Windows: C:\\Users\\username\\AppData\\Local\\ryh\\FEV-KEGG\\Cache

 - All downloads from KEGG are cached automatically.
 Also, basic graphs are cached by organism.
 These default cachings alone can grow the cache directory to 100 GB size!
-- You can cache any function's result using the @cache decorator, see :func:`FEV_KEGG.KEGG.File.cache`.
+- You can cache any function's result using the @cache decorator, see *FEV_KEGG.KEGG.File.cache*.
 Watch out to remember the path and file name and not to overwrite any other cached files.
 - To cause a download of the newest version of data from KEGG, you have to delete the cached file manually.
 Have a look inside the 'cache' folder, file paths and names should be self-explanatory.
 - On Linux with supporting file systems, disabling atime (file access time) for the cache directory and all its contents might improve performance: sudo chattr -R +A ~/.cache/FEV-KEGG